AemikaChow/DATASOURCE/README.md

 **Paperdoll 2013** :pig:

-(1) It collected over **1 million** pictures from chictopia.com with associated metadata tags denoting characteristics such as color, clothing item, or occasion.
+(1) Over **1 million** pictures from chictopia.com with associated metadata tags denoting characteristics such as color, clothing item, or occasion.
 (2) **339,797** pictures weakly annotated with clothing items and estimated pose.
 (3) **685** fully parsed images .